 + PRO: Many winter and summer outdoor activities

-The climate in Moscow is fairly extreme.
-Winter weather can be beautiful in Moscow with blue skies and sunshine on the white snow.
+The climate in Moscow is quite extreme.
+Winter weather can be beautiful in Moscow, with blue skies and sunshine on the white snow.
 Cross-country skiing is popular with expats and ice-skating is possible all over the city as many playgrounds are made into ice-rinks.
-Summer is a great time to explore Moscow as the city is generally quieter.
-There are lakeside and river beaches in Moscow where expats and locals alike can take advantage of the good weather.
+Summer is a great time to explore Moscow, as the city is generally quieter.
+There are lakeside and river beaches in Moscow, where expats and locals alike can take advantage of the good weather.

 - CON: Long winters